awkgroupag/datalab/README.md

 * `dataDirectory`: the directory containing all data.
 Will be mounted as `/home/jovyan/data` in the Notebook
 * `namespace`: The Kubernetes namespace to use.
 Think of it as a project name.
 Use a dedicated namespace per project (you can run several in parallel. `myproject` is fine if you are uninspired
   * Use ASCII characters only, no spaces, no underscores or such!
 * `jupyterReleaseName`: name the Jupyter Notebook will receive (=helm release name). `jupyter` is fine.
-You can run several Notebook per namespace, e.g. if your project team consists of several data scientists.
+You can run several Notebooks per namespace, e.g. if your project team consists of several data scientists.
   * Use ASCII characters only, no spaces, no underscores or such!

+If you need to fine-tune your Jupyter Kubernetes pod, check `lab/jupyter/values.yaml` for further customization.
+Copy anything you want changed into `myvalues.yaml` and set new values.

 ### 3. Set-up GitHub repository for backup, version-control & collaboration
 1. Create a new **empty** repository (usually a private one, thus visible for AWK employees only) on the [AWK GitHub page](https://github.com/awkgroupag) (the green `New`-button).
 Note the new URL to your new repo, e.g. https://github.com/awkgroupag/MY-NEW-REPO
-2. Open a command prompt and navigate to your source code folder
+2. Open a command prompt and navigate to your source code folder (`datalab` in the diagram above)
 3. Type (replacing the URL)
 ```console
 $ git init